rubenwardy/minetest_modding_book/_en/quality/releasing.md

 Installation
 ------------

-Unzip the archive, rename the folder to mysuperspecial and place it in minetest/mods/
+Unzip the archive, rename the folder to superspecial and place it in minetest/mods/

 (  GNU/Linux: If you use a system-wide installation place
     it in ~/.minetest/mods/.  )

 (  If you only want this to be used in a single world, place
-    the folder in worldmods/ in your worlddirectory.  )
+    the folder in worldmods/ in your world directory.  )

 For further information or help see: http://wiki.minetest.com/wiki/Installing_Mods</code></pre>